 Aside from the dangers of dying intestate, it’s increasingly likely that unless you make plans now, your beneficiaries could end up with a reduced payout if you or your partner need residential care later in life.

 Currently, anyone with more than £23,250 in assets – which includes the family home – is not eligible for any state help with their care fees.
 Even if you don’t have the cash readily available the authorities can place a charge against your property, allowing them to recover the monies owing when it’s eventually sold – in some cases they’ve become the sole owner of elderly people’s homes.

 The solution – a property trust

-It may sound a little complicated but our professional advisers will guide you through the process – all from the comfort of the very home that you want to safeguard, at a time that suits you.
+It may sound a little complicated but our Consultants will guide you through the process – all from the comfort of the very home that you want to safeguard, at a time that suits you.

-The level of capital you own (including your home), above which your local authority won’t provide care
+The level of capital you own (including your home), above which you’re likely to have to pay your care fees

-If you are still not quite sure how property protection trusts work or whether they are the right choice for you and your spouse, please feel free to contact us at any time.
-We have a great deal of experience with this category of legal instrument and will be more than happy to help you design a family protection trust that meets your needs perfectly.
-Protect your bequests with expert legal advice from the local specialists.
+If you are still not quite sure how property protection trusts work or whether they are the right choice for you and your spouse, please feel free to contact us at any time to request further information.
+We have a great deal of experience with this category of legal instrument and will be more than happy to help you design a family protection trust that meets all of your needs perfectly.
+You can protect all of your bequests to your loved ones with expert legal advice from the local specialists.